CortexIntelligentAutomation/docs/content/en/docs/getting-started/on-premise/install-innovation-only/single-server-without-ha/install-application-server.md

 ## Run Installation Script

-1. Install HA Services and the required infrastructure by running the following command (`Tee-Object` will write output to both the PowerShell console and a log file, the `FilePath` value can be changed if required):
+1. Install Application Services and the required infrastructure by running the following command (`Tee-Object` will write output to both the PowerShell console and a log file, the `FilePath` value can be changed if required):

     ```powershell
-    .\Cortex.Innovation.Install.ps1 | Tee-Object -FilePath "cortex-ha-install-log.txt"
+    .\Cortex.Innovation.Install.ps1 | Tee-Object -FilePath "cortex-app-install-log.txt"
     ```

 1. A credentials prompt will appear.
 Enter credentials of a domain user that is a member of the local Administrators group on the server and press OK.